-The school will operate a waiting list for each year group.
-Where in any year the school receives more applications for places than there are places available, a waiting list will operate until the 31st December 2023.
+The Academy will operate a waiting list for each year group.
+Where in any year the Academy receives more applications for places than there are places available, a waiting list will operate until 31st December 2024.

-This will be maintained by the individual Academy and it will be open to any parent to ask for their child's name to be placed on the waiting list, following an unsuccessful application.
+This will be maintained by the individual Academy, and it will be open to any parent to ask for their child's name to be placed on the waiting list, following an unsuccessful application.
 Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
-Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
+Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.

-The waiting list will be reordered in accordance with the following oversubscription criteria whenever anyone is added to or leaves it.
+The waiting list will be reordered in accordance with the following oversubscription criteria whenever anyone is added to or leaves it:

-- 1. Looked After, Previously Looked After and Internationally Adopted Previously Looked After Children - 2.
+- 1. Looked After, Previously Looked After and Internationally Adopted Previously Looked After Children. - 2.
 Siblings of pupils attending the school at the time of entry to the school. - 3.
-Proximity to the school with those living closest to the school having priority
+Proximity to the school with those living closest to the school having priority. - 4.
+Other children.

-Appeals Procedure
+12. Appeals Procedure